capytaine/capytaine/docs/user_manual/problem_setup.rst

 | radiating_dof | Name of radiating dof                    | first one found        |
 |               | (only for radiation)                     |                        |
 +---------------+------------------------------------------+------------------------+

+The wave height is implicitely assumed to be :math:`1` m.
+Since all computations are linear, any wave height or motion amplitude can be retrieved by multiplying the result by the desired value.

 Derived parameters
 ~~~~~~~~~~~~~~~~~~